Our Fort Lauderdale Property Damage Law Firm Can Help You Deal With Insurance Company Denials

 - Policyholder Non–Disclosure – Insurance fraud is a pervasive issue, and the insurance companies are well within their rights to deny coverage to policyholders who obtained coverage based on fraudulent misrepresentations or omissions.
 However, denials based on policyholder non-disclosure are often based on misunderstandings, and correcting these misunderstandings can lead to the reversal of a coverage denial.

-Fort Lauderdale Property Damage Law Firm for Bad-Faith Insurance Claim Denials
+Bad-Faith Insurance Claim Denials

 In addition to these potentially-valid reasons for denying homeowners’ and business owners’ property damage claims, insurance companies will often issue bad-faith denials as well.
 If your insurance company denies your property damage claim in bad faith, you may be entitled to additional compensation above and beyond the amount of coverage included under your policy.
 Examples of bad-faith insurance practices include: